 Dow plunges more than 1,100 points and marked its longest losing streak since 1974

-Inflation and Supply Chain Disruptions
+Inflation and Supply Chain Disruption

 A History of Long Losing Streaks